sanketana/GenAI-Foudations/Week01_Intro_GenAI/notes.md

 > "Write a birthday message for my 11-year-old niece who loves Harry Potter."

 - **Temp 0.2**:
-  “Happy birthday!
+  "Happy birthday!
 I hope you have a magical day filled with joy and fun.
-Best wishes.”
+Best wishes."

 - **Temp 1.0**:
-  “Wishing you a spellbinding birthday, young witch!
-May your cake be as sweet as a Honeydukes treat and your day more magical than a ride on the Hogwarts Express!”
+  "Wishing you a spellbinding birthday, young witch!
+May your cake be as sweet as a Honeydukes treat and your day more magical than a ride on the Hogwarts Express!"

 ---

-## 🎲 Top-p (Nucleus Sampling)
+## Top-p (Nucleus Sampling)

 **Controls**: How much of the probability mass to consider
 **Range**: 0 to 1